Protests in India after alleged rape victim hurt in car crash | DW | 30.07.2019

-Protesters have taken to the streets of India's capital, New Delhi, after a road accident critically injured a teenager who had accused a ruling party lawmaker of rape and harassment.
+Protesters have taken to the streets of India's capital, New Delhi, after a road accident critically injured a teenager who reported that a ruling party lawmaker had raped and harassed her.

-India's capital witnessed demonstrations on Tuesday after a car crash in northern Uttar Pradesh state on Sunday badly injured a 19-year-old teenager who had accused a ruling party lawmaker of rape.
+India's capital witnessed demonstrations on Tuesday after a car crash in northern Uttar Pradesh state on Sunday badly injured a 19-year-old teenager who reported that a ruling party lawmaker had raped her.

 The girl, who sustained massive injuries, has been admitted to a hospital in Lucknow city and is reported to be in a critical condition.
 Two of her aunts were killed in the accident.
 Her lawyer was also injured, and is undergoing treatment.